davidebukali/taskone/README.md

 ## How to use

-Easiest way to get started is by installing the app using an android file inside /bin folder.
+Easiest way to get started is by installing the app using an android file **visualise.apk** inside **/bin** folder.

 ## Otherwise;

 1. Clone or download the repo
-2. Import the project into eclipse or any android environment
+2. Import the project into eclipse or android studio
-3. Make sure you have atleast android 5.1.1 installed in your SDK
+3. Make sure you have atleast android 5.1.1 installed in your android SDK
 4. Clean and build the newly imported project
 5. Run the project in an app or emulator